Email FacebookTwitterMenu burgerClose thin

 A lifetime annuity pays you a guaranteed regular amount, usually monthly, for as long as you live.
 A period annuity is one that will provide you with regular payments for a set number of years.

 With period annuities, simply multiply the number of payments by the amount of the payments.
 So if you have a 10-year annuity that will pay you $12,000 a year, you should expect a return 10 times $12,000, or $120,000.
-That’s your expected return – another IRS term we’ll use again.
+That’s your expected return.

 If you have a lifetime annuity, that complicates matters slightly.
 To figure out your tax liability with a lifetime annuity, first estimate how long you’ll live.
-Multiply the number of years you expect to live after you start getting payments by the size of the annual payments.
+Multiply your expected remaining years by the size of each annual payment.
 That gives you your expected return on a lifetime annuity.

 Say you have a lifetime annuity that pays $12,000 a year.
 You are 65, and, according to the IRS longevity table, you’ll live well into your 80s, which is another 20 years.
 In turn, multiply 20 years by $12,000 and you will get $240,000 for your expected return.

-Remember the basis, or post-tax purchase money for non-qualified annuities, that we spoke about earlier?
+Remember the basis—the after-tax money used to purchase a non-qualified annuity—that we spoke about earlier?
 Well, you can now take the basis and divide it by the expected return.
-The result of this equation is the percentage of each payment that will not be taxable.
-To make things more tangible, multiply this percentage by the amount of each payment to figure out the exact dollar amount that won’t be subject to federal income taxes.
+This equation yields the percentage of each payment that will not be taxable.
+To make things more tangible, multiply the percentage by each payment to find the exact tax-free amount.

 For example, say you paid $90,000 for a lifetime annuity with an expected return of $120,000.
 Dividing the basis ($90,000) by the expected return ($120,000) gives you 75%.
 Then, by multiplying 75% by the amount of each payment, you’ll see how much of the payment will not incur taxes.
 So if your $120,000 annuity assumes your life expectancy is 20 years, your monthly payments would be $400.
 Of that, $300, or 75%, would be tax-free.

-This is a much simpler example that what you’ll likely encounter in real life.
+This is a much simpler example than what you’ll likely encounter in real life.
 There are different situations in which you might be subject to more or less taxation.
-In fact, if you live longer than the IRS longevity table says you will, you will likely pay taxes on all your lifetime annuity payments that occur after your maximum age that the IRS longevity table forecasted.
+If you outlive the IRS longevity estimate, all annuity payments beyond that age will likely be fully taxable.
 It may not be a bad idea to consult with a financial advisor.
-In particular, tax professional could help you before you buy or take withdrawals from an annuity.
+In particular, a tax professional could help you before you buy or take withdrawals from an annuity.

 Tips for Your Retirement Savings